Aparecida de Goiânia

-Aparecida de Goiânia (/pt/) is a city and municipality in central Goiás, Brazil.
+Aparecida de Goiânia (/pt-BR/) is a city and municipality in central Goiás, Brazil.
 It is the second largest city in the state (with a population of 590,146 inhabitants, according to the 2020 estimate) and the third largest industrial center, with a GDP of 11.980.984 billion reais in 2018 (just behind Goiânia and Anápolis).

 Geography

 Location

 Bordering on the southern limits of Goiânia, 21 kilometers from the center, Aparecida has experienced rapid growth as a suburb and an option for less expensive housing than in neighboring Goiânia.